p6/p6.github.io/about.md

 + Previously: a medium-scale PaaS, web/mobile dev shop (twice), a CRM product, adventure tourism, freelance / consulting.

++ May have _some_ time for pro-bono (if necessary) work around interesting ideas, philanthropic & local/civic causes.

 Tech / OSS
 ==========